NoToolsNoCraft/Cypress-React-Label-Component-Test/README.md

 # Cypress React Label Component Test

-This example provides a React LogoutButton component integrated with Auth0 for user logout functionality.
-A Cypress test ensures the button renders and triggers logout correctly.
+This example provides a React Label component integrated with Auth0 for user logout functionality.
+A Cypress test ensures the button renders and triggers Label correctly.
 The button redirects users to the application's origin upon logout.

 ## React Label Component